joaopeixoto13/Bitcoin-Wallet-for-Trusted-OS-OPTEE/README.md

 domains including system programming, making it an ideal choice for implementation of critical applications.
 Should be noted the challenge of porting the applications to the new language, maintaining security and efficiency, in addition to becoming familiar with the Armv8-A architecture and **Arm TrustZone technology used in virtually all Android phones**.
-The student will use open-source project tools, such as qemu and gdb.

 In the end, we will have the support for TEEs of architecture Armv8-A and have implemented a reliable client application in Rust, so that these run on a complete system that includes the Linux operating system, ensuring a system safety and efficiency.